 20 As he that taketh away a garment in cold weather, and as vinegar upon nitre, so is he (Pollux) that (lunar open mouth) singeth songs to an heavy (lunar) heart.

 The Hebrew nater (from the verb natar to "dissolve" -- Jer.
 2:22) is not the same as our nitre, but instead may be Sodium Bicarbonate which when mixed with vinegar produces an effervescence and fermentation and strong cleansing detergent power when used with soap.
+Or more likely, niter may refer to Sodium Carbonate (washing soda).
+Being an acid, vinegar reacts vigorously with Sodium Carbonate to form carbon dioxide, a gas.
+This is a sudden and caustic reaction.

 21 If thine enemy be hungry, give him (solar) bread to eat; and if he be thirsty, give him (lunar) water to drink: